MelbourneDeveloper/ioc_container/README.md

 Check out the Flutter [widget tests](example/test/widget_test.dart) for the example app

 ## Scoping and Disposal
 You might require scoping and disposal when working with dependencies that require proper cleanup.
 Scoping refers to limiting the lifespan of resources or objects to a specific block of code or function.
 This prevents unintended access or manipulation.
 Disposal ensures that we properly release resources or objects after we use them.
-This can be important for memory management to prevent resource leaks, but is often not necessary for common Dart and Flutter objects that the garbage collector will destroy for you.
+This can be important for memory management to prevent resource leaks but is often not necessary for common Dart and Flutter objects that the garbage collector will destroy for you.

 A scoped container does not create more than one object instance of each registration.
 Even if you get the service twice, the same instance will be returned.
 This example demonstrates a typical case where you may need to dispose of a database connection.